 I did some research; supposedly the reason I smelled so awful when using natural deodorant was because my body was going through detox.
 Think about it: three decades of aluminum plugging my sweat glands, all those chemicals need to come out and they’re not going to smell like roses.
 Okay, if I can survive two weeks, I should get past the funk stage and into the natural happy camper stage.

-Choosing a Natural Deodorant
+Choosing your Natural Deodorant

 I didn’t want to do a spray or a paste that I had to apply with my fingers.
 I wanted a solid stick I could rub on like I had been doing the past 30 years.
 Doing more research, I heard only glowing reviews for Native.
 Karl decided he too would go natural with me; we couldn’t decide on scents so we bought the women’s three pack for $30, which had Lavender Rose, Coconut Vanilla, and Unscented.
 Free shipping and the deodorants arrived in less than a week in really adorable packaging.